Periodontal Care

 Treatment options may include:

 Early-stage gingivitis can often be treated after one professional cleaning by our team of comforting dental hygienists.
 A dental cleaning will remove plaque deposits from the surface of your teeth and along the gum line to reduce inflammation.
 By brushing and flossing daily, patients will see their gum health improve after receiving a cleaning.
+Our team is proud to provide gentle, effective dental care in Gladstone to help you maintain healthy gums and teeth.receiving a cleaning.

 Scaling and root planing